|

 X. That individuals working by themselves or in groups are far more likely to become effective "architects of the new reality" than are institutions . . . which are inevitably designed to remain fixed, and are thus much less capable of adapting swiftly to altered circumstances, such as those of the critical moment in which we stand today, which calls for many new understandings and a bevy of changed behaviors.

-In 1975, one year into a five-year doctoral program and applying for a grant from the National Endowment for the Humanities, I came across Jonas Salk's The Survival of the Wisest and was utterly captivated by it.
-Calling his institute for more in the same vein, I was referred first to one office, then another, and soon found myself speaking to his politely polished but highly professional secretary.
+In 1975, four years into a seven year doctoral program and applying for a special grant from the National Endowment for the Humanities, I happened upon Jonas Salk's The Survival of the Wisest and was utterly captivated by it.
+Calling his institute for more material in the same vein, I was referred first to one department, then another, and soon found myself speaking to his polite, polished, and highly professional secretary.
 Since it was already late on a Friday afternoon, she sensibly suggested, "Mr. Ruyle, if you'd please call back the beginning of next week, I'll see what I can do for you."

 Bright and early Monday mmorning, I called.
 "It's me again, " I said.
 "Oh, uhh, yes, " she murmured coolly, "Please hold a moment."
 Expecting to hear a click followed by a dial tone, indicating I'd been cut off, there was instead the empty sound of being on hold, suddenly the sound of another line being picked up and then a voice saying, "Jonas Salk speaking."
 I was stupefied and speechless!
 A few icy seconds everything froze, then the voice came again, a good bit stronger this time, "Jonas Salk speaking."